FrontMatter/web-documentation-nextjs/content/docs/settings.md

 > **Info**: Check the [create your own custom scripts](/docs/custom-actions) section for more information.

+### frontMatter.dashboard.content.cardTags

+Specify the name of the metadata field that will be used to show the tags on the content card.
+When empty or null, it will hide the tags from the card.

+- Type: `string`
+- Default: `tags`

+> **Info**: Check the [card tags](/docs/dashboard#card-tags) section for more information.

 ### frontMatter.dashboard.mediaSnippet

 Specify the a snippet for your custom media insert markup.